 The multi-stage fitness test rather confusingly comes in a few variations; the most common is the bleep test.

-Alternatives to this test are: PACER test and Bitwell test (variations of the original bleep test)
+Alternatives to this test are: the PACER test and Bitwell test (variations of the original bleep test)

 Essentially this test is used to monitor an individual’s VO2 MAX, it’s often used by sports coaches, professional sports teams, the military and public services as a minimum entry requirement or to monitor fitness progression.